 The transition to remote work has clarified our daily use case.
-It helped us recognize that we must win based on product value.
-With today's pricing and feature updates, it's hard to find any other code review tool that goes as deep into exploring what a next-gen diff viewer should look like 💅.
+With today's pricing and feature updates, it's hard to find any other code review tool that goes as deep into exploring what a next-gen diff viewer should look like.
 Since we already had a commit interpretation engine built for code measurement, we needed to make the UX intuitive enough for customers to recognize the benefits without a demo.

 We had to invent our own lexicon to describe the "operations" and the "idioms" that programmers use in diff viewer terms.
 This lets us interpret code in a human-like fashion, which saves a lot time by canceling out the lines that code reviewers don't need to think about.
 It also helps teammates recognize the cadence at which different programmers operate.

 In terms of specific examples that show how GitClear's diff viewer compares to the industry standard, consider this recent commit from Rails, shown in the canonical diff viewer vs. GitClear: